Canaima National Park

 Canaima National Park (Parque Nacional Canaima) is a 30000 km2 park in south-eastern Venezuela that roughly occupies the same area as the Gran Sabana region.
 It is located in Bolívar State, reaching the borders with Brazil and Guyana.
 The park was named a World Heritage Site by UNESCO.

 History

 Canaima National Park was established on 12 June 1962.

 As early as 1990, the countries that participate in the Amazonian Cooperation Treaty had recommended expanding the Canaima National Park southward to connect it with Monte Roraima National Park in Brazil, with coordinated management of tourism, research and conservation.

 In 1994, the Canaima National Park was named a World Heritage Site by UNESCO.
+The International Union for Conservation of Nature performed a conservation assessment in 2017, which listed Canaima National Park as an area of significant concern, citing ineffective protection and management.

 Location

 Canaima National Park is the second largest park in Venezuela, after Parima-Tapirapecó, and sixth biggest national park in the world.
 It is roughly the same size as Belgium or Maryland.
 The park protects part of the Guayanan Highlands moist forests ecoregion.